All about apples, pears, plums, and cherries - and orchards where they are grown

 Sucree de Montlucon is a late-season French dessert pear, noted for its very sweet flesh.

-Sucrée de Montluçon identification images
+Sucrée de Montluçon pear identification images

 USDA identification images for Sucrée de Montluçon